weronikaduda/cloudx-java-azure-dev/content/modules/module-09/task.md

 **Consider providing the following screenshots as evidence of your task execution:**

 - Screenshots displaying the configured Azure B2C identity provider in the Azure portal.
-- Screenshots showing the registration of the PetStore App as an Azure B2C application.
+- Screenshots showing the registration of the PetStore App as an Azure B2C application, including App Registrations, Authentication (with Redirect URIs), Certificates & Secrets, and other pages.
 - Screenshots depicting the defined and set up user flows (such as sign-up and sign-in) for the PetStore App within Azure B2C.
 - Screenshots highlighting the PetStore App Service configuration to utilize Azure B2C.
 - Screenshots illustrating successful user logins to the PetStore App via Azure B2C authentication.